AgnostiqHQ/covalent/doc/source/getting_started/quickstart/advanced/svm_classification/index.rst

 * Store the results on disk as pickle files using a randomly generated name

 We use the ``ct.wait`` feature again to enforce that the ``save_results`` electrons do not proceed before the results from ``cross_validate_classifier`` and ``evaluate_model`` are available.
-This ensure consistency in our workflow and prevents any race conditions.
+This ensure consistency in our workflow and prevents race conditions.

 .. note::